 The information we collect in web server logs helps us administer the site, analyze its usage, protect the website and its content from inappropriate use and improve the user’s experience.

-Third-party Services: We may use services hosted by third parties, including Adobe Site Catalyst, to assist in providing our services and to help us understand the use of our site by our visitors.
+Third-party Services: We may use services hosted by third parties, including programs such as Adobe Site Catalyst or Google Analytics to assist in providing our services and to help us understand the use of our site by our visitors.
 These services may collect information sent by your browser as part of a web page request, including your IP address or cookies.
 If these third-party services collect information, they do so anonymously and in the aggregate to provide information helpful to us such as website trends, without identifying individual visitors.

 California Do Not Track: Our web services do not alter, change, or respond upon receiving Do Not Track (DNT) requests or signals in browsers.
 As described in more detail above, we track user activity using web server logs, cookies and similar technologies.
 Information collected in web server logs helps us analyze website usage and improve the user’s experience.
 Cookies allow us to offer you a customized experience and present relevant advertising to you.

 We take certain appropriate security measures to help protect your personal information from accidental loss and from unauthorized access, use or disclosure.
 However, we cannot guarantee that unauthorized persons will always be unable to defeat our security measures.

 We will not sell, rent, or lease mailing lists or other user data to others, and we will not make your personal information available to any unaffiliated parties, except as follows:

 You may opt out of any future contacts from us at any time.
 Contact us via the phone number, contact form or mailing address on our website at any time to:

 Effective September 14, 2015

 In some cases, the law requires that employers offer an employee a reasonable accommodation without the employee having to ask.
 However, studies have shown that employees are more likely to have an easier time getting an accommodation if they speak up.